Teaching

 We provide introductory sessions on information retrieval and practical examination of sources from its archival holdings, and Research Data Management consultation services for CEU students.

 From the onset, the Archivum has also collaborated with the Invisible University for Ukraine (IUFU), a certificate program for junior and senior undergraduate students from Ukraine launched by CEU in May 2022.
-István Rév and Oksana Sarkisova are further invited as guest lecturers within the History track and Culture/Heritage track, and Anastasia Felcher is involved in mentoring students from the Culture/Heritage track.
+István Rév and Oksana Sarkisova are further invited as guest lecturers within the History track and Culture/Heritage track.

 In 2023, the Archivum organized an archival internship program to selected high-school students of the Milestone Institute.
 The program, led by Judit Hegedüs, guided the participants through the various stages of the archival work, and offered them the opportunity to practice their newly acquired and honed archivist skills under supervision.